 3. Poffertjes (tiny pancakes)

-Poffertjes were my favourite when I was a kid.
+Poffertjes was my favourite when I was a kid.
 Also because they are so rare nowadays.
 No one sells them anymore and nobody owns the special ‘poffertjes’-baking pan.
 Which is a damn shame!
 They are miniature pancakes often served in a portion of 10 or so, with powdered sugar and butter.

 I vote poffertjes back in everyday life!